 Label Description Port The switch port number to which the following settings will be applied.
-RSTP The number of RSTP configuration BPDUs received/transmitted on the port STP The number of legacy STP configuration BPDUs received/transmitted on the port TCN The number of (legacy) topology change notification BPDUs received/transmitted on the port Discarded Unknown The number of unknown spanning tree BPDUs received (and discarded) on the port.
-Discarded Illegal The number of illegal spanning tree BPDUs received (and discarded) on the port.
+RSTP The number of RSTP configuration BPDUs received/transmitted KSIF on the port OTD The number of legacy STP configuration BPDUs STP received/transmitted on the port TON The number of (legacy) topology change notification BPDUs TCN received/transmitted on the port Discouded Holmony The number of unknown spanning tree BPDUs received (and Discarded Unknown discarded) on the port.
+D'a canda dilla mal The number of illegal spanning tree BPDUs received (and Discarded Illegal discarded) on the port.
 Refresh Click to refresh the page immediately Auto-refresh Check to enable an automatic refresh of the page at regular intervals